 Why Would You Adopt A Gluten-Free Diet?

 People follow a gluten-free lifestyle for many reasons, including health, intolerances, or allergies.
 Here are some examples:

-- Gluten Intolerance: The body battles to digest the gluten protein, causing digestive problems such as gassiness, abdominal pain, or diarrhoea.
+- Gluten intolerance: If you have a gluten intolerance, your body battles to digest the gluten protein, causing digestive problems such as gassiness, abdominal pain, or diarrhoea.

-- Coeliac Disease: An auto-immune disease that involves an immune response to the protein gluten.
+- Celiac disease: This is an auto-immune disease that involves an immune response to the protein gluten.
 Eating gluten causes damage to the small intestine and results in unfavourable symptoms.
 The immune system is over-reactive to the antibodies that form in response to gluten.

-- Wheat Allergy: The immune system overreacts to wheat, causing symptoms that are serious and possibly life threatening.
+- Wheat allergy: With a wheat allergy, the immune system overreacts to wheat, causing symptoms that are serious and possibly life-threatening.

 - The intestinal wall acts as a barrier, protecting the body from food particles.
 Tight junctions help to maintain the integrity of this wall, blocking large and harmful particles from passing into the bloodstream.